 Bradley attorneys authored the Alabama chapter of the US Regional Employment 2021 featured below.
 To use the Chambers compare tool, please visit their website.

 1. Current Socio-Economic, Political, and Legal Climate: Context Matters

 1.1 The Impact of COVID-19 on the Workplace

-The pandemic has awakened both employers and employees to the ideas of federally-mandated paid leave (under the Families First Coronavirus Response Act (FFCRA)) and remote work.
-Employers need to be ready to manage employee expectations that they are now entitled to be paid if they are off work for something beyond their control and that they should be enabled to work from home.
+The pandemic has awakened both employers and employees to the ideas of federally-mandated paid leave and remote work.
+Following the paid leave under the Families First Coronavirus Response Act – even though that has phased out – employers must continue managing employee expectations that they are entitled to be paid if they are off work for something beyond their control and that they should be enabled to work from home, even if the employer’s workforce has returned to the office.
 One upside for employers could be the realization that for some positions, they can seek talent from other geographic locations and employ some people remotely.
-If an employer is considering having remote workers (either employee or employer initiated), it needs to evaluate all policies to be sure they apply to a remote work setting and that there are sufficient cyber-security protections in place.
+If an employer is considering having remote workers moving forward (either employee or employer-initiated), it needs to ensure its policies apply to a remote work setting and that there are sufficient cybersecurity protections in place.

 1.2 “Black Lives Matter,” “Me Too,” and Other Movements

 These movements have made employees more likely to report concerns of unfair treatment or misconduct to management.
 Employers should have clear reporting procedures already in place and follow those procedures if and when complaints arise.
 These movements have also heightened employee interest in what their co-workers are being paid.
 Employers should keep an eye on pay equity within the organization and identify and address any potential problems before employees (or their lawyers) identify them.